Flagro/ParallelTasks/README.md

 - Constants in main.cpp files could be passed as executable arguments.
 - Two Task1 implementations could be merged into one.
 - CMake could be merged for all the tasks by implementing different targets.
-- There's much could be improved structually, especially for the CUDA project which doesn't even use templates.
+- There's much could be improved structually, especially for the CUDA project which currently doesn't even use templates.